zanoo/Lagrange/_posts/2018-02-12-reinforcement-learning-sec-2.1-to-2.3.md

 4. a=2, r=2
 5. a=3, r=0

+And here are our
-After round 1, we have the following estimates: $ 1, 0, 0, 0 $.
+At round 1, we took action 1 and got a rewards of one.
+Therefore, we have the following estimates of the actions' rewards (in order from 1 to 4): $ 1, 0, 0, 0 $.
 Thus $a_1$ is the best action.

-However, at round 2, we choose action 2!
+However, at round 2, we choose action 2, despite the fact that the best action is action 1!
 Therefore, we must have rolled an $\epsilon$.
 Our new estimates: $ 1, 1, 0, 0 $.

 On round 3, we choose round 2.
 We mustn't've rolled an $\epsilon$, as $a_2$ is one of the best actions.
 New estimates: $ 1, 1.5, 0, 0 $.
 Notably, $a_2$ is now the best and only best action.